zen-gineer/sheltertech.org/README.md

 ## Deploy to Live Environment

-We use a AWS S3 bucket to host this webpage.
-These are the steps to deploy changes to production
+We use an AWS S3 bucket to host this website.
+These are the steps to deploy changes to production.

 ### Preconditions

-Access to AWS bucket, contact the Technical Team if you need this, you will need to configure aws your first time.
+Access to the Sheltertech AWS account, contact the Technical Team if you need this, you will need to configure `aws` your first time.

 Install the aws-cli tools.
 For OSX:
 ```bash